kwstnr/HotChocolateSandbox/README.md

 `builder.Services.AddDbContextPool<HotChocolateSandboxDbContext>(opt => opt.UseNpgsql(builder.Configuration.GetConnectionString("CatalogDB")));`

 this creates a pool of DbContexts that are reused.
 When different GraphQL Resolvers inject a DbContext at the same time, different Instances of DbContexts are injected and execute operations.

+## AddDbContext
+`builder.Services.AddDbContext<HotChocolateSandboxDbContext>(o =>
+o.UseNpgsql(builder.Configuration.GetConnectionString("CatalogDB")));`

+this creates a scoped DbContext.
+When different GraphQL Resolvers inject a DbContext at the same time, the same instace of the DbContext is injected.

+### Limitations
+When two different resolvers access the DbContext at the same time, an exception is thrown.

+`A second operation was started on this context instance before a previous operation completed.
+This is usually caused by different threads concurrently using the same instance of DbContext.
+For more information on how to avoid threading issues with DbContext, see https://go.microsoft.com/fwlink/?linkid=2097913.`

+this indicates that the DbContext is not thread safe!

+However, this can be solved by setting the `ServiceKind.Synchronized` as is shown in the `AuthorQueries`